Lawyers and Literature

 "The Death of Ivan Ilych": A Commentary Outline

-Death and Bereavement].
-The narrative can also be found as
+The novella can also be found as assigned reading in philosophy, religious

 Lies, Simple Truths: The Psychology of Self-Deception (New York:

-Illusions: Creative Self-Deception and the Healthy Mind (New York:
+Creative Self-Deception and the Healthy Mind (New York: Basic Books,

 & Tragedy 82-98 (1977); "The Allegory of the Cave," in Plato, The